MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

    - **Status**: Rotating keys for this domain and signing DKIM signatures.
    - **Rotate DKIM keys** is grayed out.

-6. After four days (96 hours) the new DKIM key is used to sign outbound messages for the custom domain.
+6. After four days (96 hours), the new DKIM key begins to sign outbound messages for the custom domain.
 Until then, the current DKIM key is used.

    You can tell when the new DKIM key is being used when the **Status** value changes from **Rotating keys for this domain and signing DKIM signatures** to **Signing DKIM signatures for this domain**.

-  You can confirm the key (selector) that DKIM used to sign a message by checking the **s=** value in the **DKIM-Signature** header field.
-For example `s=selector1-contoso-com`.
+  To confirm the corresponding public key that's used to verify the DKIM signature (the selector) in a message, check the **s=** value in the **DKIM-Signature** header field (for example `s=selector1-contoso-com`).

 #### Use Exchange Online PowerShell to rotate the DKIM keys for a domain and change the bit depth